Chart Color Schemes

 Health performance in Umina Beach is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Umina Beach faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+Mortality rates and prevalence of chronic conditions are somewhat prevalent across both younger and older age cohorts.

 Private health cover is very high at approximately 55% of the total population (~9,718 people), compared to 59.9% across Greater Sydney.
 The most common medical conditions are arthritis and mental health issues, impacting 9.9 and 9.5% of residents respectively.
 However, 62.7% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-As of the latest data (2021), the area has 25.8% of residents aged 65 and over (4,525 people), which is higher than the 15.4% in Greater Sydney.
+The area has 25.1% of residents aged 65 and over (4,403 people), higher than the 15.4% in Greater Sydney.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health